GrainLearning/HydraxMPM/docs/tutorials/1_granular_column.md

 ```

-Initial positions and stresses are used to initialize the `hdx.Particles` class
+Pass all positions and stresses to the `Particles` dataclass.
 ```python

 --8<-- "t1_granular_column.py:63:65"

 ```
-and background nodes
+We can create background grid nodes via the config.

 ```python